longevity-consortium/SysBioM001Paper/DIRAC/README.md

 This directory includes the main code for the differential rank conservation (DIRAC; Eddy, J.A. et al. PLoS Comput.
 Biol.
 2010) analyses used in our M001/M004 paper.

 ## Code overview
-> The below figure numbers correspond to the revised manuscript that is still under review (2nd revision).
+> The below figure numbers correspond to the published paper version.

 ### 1. Code01_LC-M001-proteomics_DIRAC-GOBP.ipynb
 This Jupyter Notebook (with Python 3 kernel) performed the DIRAC analysis on the Longevity Consortium (LC) M001 proteomics dataset using Gene Ontology Biological Process (GOBP) module set.